spine-tools/SpineOpt.jl/docs/src/getting_started/creating_your_own_model.md

 Every SpineOpt database needs to have at least one `model` object.

 One way to add a model object to `example.db` using the `Stacked view` in SpineToolbox is to right-click the `object_class` model and select "Add objects" from the drop-down menu.
 By adding the object name `quick_start`, we have now created a new model object.
-For reference, these steps are described in more detail [here](https://spine-toolbox.readthedocs.io/en/master/data_store_form/adding_data.html#adding-object-classes).

 The model object holds general information about the optimization.
 The whole range of functionalities is later explained in **Advanced Concepts** chapter, but for this example we will only add the optimization horizon.
 For this, you need to enter start and end date of the optimization.
 To do so, select the object `quick_start` and go to the `Object parameter value` tab.
 Double-click on the empty row under `parameter_name`